 Tesla Powerwall 2

-Highlight: Tesla’s electric cars get most of the media attention, though its home batteries show potential too.
+Highlights: Tesla’s electric cars get most of the media attention, though its home batteries show potential too.
 Our biggest problem with this company is that most of its environmental promises are theoretical at this point.

 List Price: $6,700 before installation and solar inverter